-All individual therapeutic services are offered at my private practice office* at 291 Bostwick Farm Rd. in Shelburne, Vermont.
+My office is located at 291 Bostwick Farm Rd. in Shelburne, Vermont.
 This is an easy drive from the Burlington hub and surrounding areas.
 More information is available about the location and facility at: http://www.allsoulsinterfaith.org/healing-practitioners

 Psychotherapy, Yoga Therapy, and Mindfulness:

-Formerly at the Vermont Center for Integrative Therapy for eight years, Deb has served individuals with a variety of presenting needs or concerns, from ages nine to 80.
+Formerly at the Vermont Center for Integrative Therapy (VTCIT), Deb has served individuals, ages nine to 80+, bringing attention and care to a wide range of life experiences and personal growth needs.
 Presently, she works with individuals 18 years and older.
 (Former clients under the age of 18 are always welcome to return for services.)
-Specialties include working with individuals healing from acute and chronic trauma that can be appropriately served in an outpatient setting, as well as those experiencing learning disorders (or variation), attention disorders, and/or traumatic brain injuries, as well as family members and loved ones assisting with adaptation to these experiences.
-She offers trauma-informed/therapeutic yoga to individuals and groups.
+Specialties include integrating mindfulness and therapeutic yoga techniques that support self-regulation, as well as working with individuals healing from acute and chronic trauma, that can be appropriately served in an outpatient setting.
+Deb also has a speciality in working with individuals experiencing learning and/or attention disorders (or variation) and traumatic brain injuries, as well as family members and loved ones assisting with adaptation to these experiences.
+She offers trauma-informed, therapeutic yoga to individuals and groups.
 Private pay and specific insurances are accepted.